 There are probably some areas I have missed on dealing with the subject of appropriate dress for worship leading.
 I am certainly open to other positions and ideas.
 But, I hope by bringing attention to the subject you can, if you have not already, take a look at how you should address this issue with your worship ministry.
-And all for the glory of God.
+And keep the glory of God first and foremost in your decision.